Arthurdw/Website/src/intro.md

 star: true
 ---

-# Welcome! 👋
+## Welcome! 👋

 Hello there, I'm Arthur.
 I'm a 20-year-old Freelance Software Engineering student at HOWEST University of Applied Sciences.
 I have a passion for building solutions for problems I encounter online.
-Currently, I'm deeply interested in low-level programming with Rust.
+Currently, I'm deeply interested in low-level programming with Rust and DevOps with Docker, Terraform, and Ansible.

 ## Current Stack 🛠️